facebookresearch/worldsheet/README.md

 ### Visualization

 One can visualize the model's predictions using the script `run_realestate10k/eval_val_iter.sh` for the RealEstate10K validation set (`run_realestate10k/visualize_test_iter.sh` for the test set).
-For example, run the following to visualize the predictions from 65x65 mesh:
+For example, run the following to visualize the predictions from the 65x65 mesh:
 ```
 ./run_realestate10k/visualize_val_iter.sh realestate10k_dscale2_stride4ft_lowerL1_200 50000
 ```